karenpayneoregon/display-enum-asp-winforms/WebApplication1/readme.md

 ﻿# Enum dropdown sample

-Simple example for showing an `enum` selection in a dropdown wich is used to compared to what is needed for Windows Forms using a ComboBox.
+Simple example for showing an `enum` selection in a dropdown which is used to compared to what is needed for Windows Forms using a ComboBox.

 ```csharp
 public class Customer